 Fluoride is found naturally in nearly every water source.
 Many cities also choose to enhance their municipal water systems with extra fluoride.
 It has the amazing ability to not only combat tooth decay, but even remineralize portions of your teeth that have already begun to decay.
 Here’s how it works:

-When the bacteria in your mouth feed on the sugars and carbohydrates left over from the food and drinks you consume, they produce waste in the form of an acid.
+Bacteria in your mouth will feed on the sugars and carbohydrates left over from the food and drinks you consume.
+This produces waste in the form of an acid.
 This acid is the root (no pun intended) cause of nearly every yucky thing about your mouth, from bad breath, to discolored teeth, to cavities.
 In fact, cavities are usually the result of that acid wearing away at your tooth’s enamel until its protective layer is breached and the underlying bone and mineral is affected.

 Fluoride is a different mineral from the ones that make up the bone of your teeth, but nonetheless, it works to strengthen teeth that have begun to experience decay.
 It remineralizes rotting areas of your tooth while reinforcing areas that have not yet decayed.
 Once you introduce fluoride, the acids that are always present in your mouth do not act nearly as quickly.

 If your teeth are prone to cavities and decay, your dentist may recommend that you switch to a toothpaste or mouthwash that contains extra fluoride.
 Dentists also often recommend that children who show signs of early tooth decay switch to a Fluoride-enhanced tooth care regimen.